mnit-rtmc/iris/docs/incident_dms.md

 Rows where _open_ and / or _impacted lanes_ are specified will be matched in preference to rows where they are not.

-## Dedicated Purpose Signs
+## Sign Restrictions

-_Dedicated purpose_ signs normally cannot be used for incidents.
-An exception is `tolling` signs — they are used if these conditions are met:
+[Dedicated purpose] signs normally cannot be used for incidents.
+An exception is _#Tolling_ signs — they are used if these conditions are met:

 * Sign and incident are on the same roadway (not _branched_)
 * Sign is less than 1 mile upstream of the incident